jleahred/fsm_gen/README.md

     fsm_login.cpp
 ```

-These two files will be created if don't exist
+These two files will be created if don't exist as a reference

 ### fsm_login_gen.h